farhansam/health_track/README.md

 3. test bmi/bmr formula
 4. test input validation
 5. test api
-6. test dynamic interactivity
+6. test dynamic interactivity (tabulation of api endpoints)
+7. test responsiveness
-7. Bug testing
+8. Bug testing
 All HTML, CSS and Javascript files were passed through W3C Nu HTML, Jigsaw CSS and JSHint validators respectively.
 Files were uploaded to the validators and all errors were fixed.
 APIs were also tested on postman before being deployed.

 ![](images/html_check1.png)